jesseweed/build-recipes/README.md

 This will build all libraries and output them to **examples/library-name.min.js**.

 ## Common
-Libraries all share an additional "common" react file which is currently 55 lines long, and provides the following:
+Libraries all share an additional "common" rollup file (which is currently 55 lines long), and provides the following:
 - ES Lint
 - Babel
 - Resolve helper for commonjs & es2015 styles modules